-Use research to establish urgency for higher expectations.
+Use research and establish the urgent need for change to promote higher academic expectations and positive relationships.
 The first job of Instructional Leadership is to reinforce the vision set forth by Organizational Leadership.
-To do so, Instructional Leadership must offer "proof statements" to staff, students, and stakeholders: research and authoritative testimony that corroborate the urgent need for improvement in student achievement.
-The International Center's National Essential Skills Study and its research on reading and math proficiency levels involving the Lexile Framework® for Reading and Quantile Framework for Mathematics are examples of such indicators.
+To do so, Instructional Leadership must clearly communicate to all constituents the process that will be used for change needed in academic, social, and emotional areas.
+As part of this communication, Instructional Leaders must offer "proof statements" to staff, students, and stakeholders: research and authoritative testimony that corroborate the urgent need for improvement in student achievement.
+The International Center's National Essential Skills Study and its research on reading and math proficiency levels involving the Lexile® Framework for Reading and Quantile® Framework for Mathematics are examples of such indicators.
 Instructional leaders also need to see themselves as the key change-agents in raising standards and expectations.